-The results of many tumor markers and other laboratory tests vary according to the laboratory conducting the test.
+The results of laboratory values vary according to the laboratory conducting the test.
 The normal reference range is included in the tumor marker comments as background information only.
-Some data items ask for a lab value, others ask for the "interpretation" of the lab test (normal, elevated, and so forth).
+Some data items ask for a laboratory value, others ask for the "interpretation" of the laboratory test (normal, elevated, and so forth).

-When the data item asks for the interpretation of a lab test, code the clinician's/pathologist's interpretation, if available, as first priority.
+When the data item asks for the interpretation of a laboratory test, code the clinician's/pathologist's interpretation, if available, as first priority.
 This would include statements of "abnormal", "elevated", "normal", "equivocal", "present", "absent", and so forth.
 In addition, the physician's statement of a T, N, or M value or stage group for the case could be an implied interpretation of a lab value used to determine the TNM classification.